fromage-fraser/dd-gui/README.md

 Custom mobile images are 560x300 pngs and have the naming structure (all lowercase):
 `vnum_name_of_mobile.png`, e.g. `1_puff.png`.

+## Customising images etc (devs)

-Custom images are automatically downloaded from the relevant directories under `https://smihilist.com/dd4/web/main/gui/custom/`.
-To add new custom images, you will need FTP access to the webserver, talk to [nerble](https://github.com/nerble) about this.
+Custom images are automatically downloaded by Mudlet from the relevant subdirectories under `https://smihilist.com/dd4/web/main/gui/custom/`.
+To add new custom images (which would be available to all players), you will need FTP access to the webserver; talk to [nerble](https://github.com/nerble) about this.

+You can get a list of all current custom content by executing the php script [here](https://smihilist.com/dd4/web/main/gui/custom/files.php).

 ## Usage

-GUI usage should be self-explanatory at this point, but will add information here as we introduce features that need explanation.
+Usage of the GUI should be self-explanatory at this point, but we will add information here as and when we introduce features that require elaboration.